shwezhu/shwezhu.github.io/content/post/frontend/next-js/001-npm-npx-pnpm.md

 ***create-react-app*** is an npm package that is expected to be run only once in a project's lifecycle.
 Hence, it is preferred to use npx to install and run it in a single step.

-NPM is a package manager, you can install node.js packages using NPM.
+NPM is a package manager for node.js, same as `pip` for python, `pnmp` is same as `npm`, but more efficient.

 NPX is a tool to execute node.js packages.